Gelidium: Ecology

-Cultivation and Exploitation
+Cultivation and exploitation

 An important agarophyte, Gelidium has been cultured in Korea and China since the early 1990s, with some cultivation efforts noted in Europe, specifically in Spain and Portugal.
-In South Africa, G. pristoides (Turner) has been cultivated in the field while laboratory trials on G. crinale (Turner) and Pterocladiella capillacea (Gmel.)
-Santelices and Hommersand were tested in Israel.
+In South Africa, G. pristoides has been cultivated in the field while laboratory trials on G. crinale and Pterocladiella capillacea were tested in Israel.
+In Portugal, G. sesquipedale has commonly been harvested for agar since the 1960s.
+Management strategies are yet to be implemented especially among big commercial companies that should be responsible in harvesting the resource, similar to South Africa where the decrease in annual Gelidium landings show how fisher folk shifted to collecting kelp for abalone feeds instead of Gelidium harvesting.

 Gelidium has been found to be over-exploited in Japan, depleting algal beds which in part, affects agar production, pushing the need for even more efforts in cultivation, replacing the practice of harvesting wild Gelidium.
 In 2017, global data have shown that Norway, China, and Chile are among the countries that lead the overharvesting of seaweeds, mostly kelp.
 Advances in Gelidium cultivation have been put forth including the use of floaters at sea and marine ponds for free-float technology in cultivation.
 At its core, environmental factors are needed to be controlled for favorable growth of Gelidium revealing how ponds may be the better option among the set-ups.

-Chemical Composition

 Agar is primarily extracted from Gelidium especially among North African Atlantic and South European species based on specific gel properties with water.
 In Morocco, Gelidium sesquipidale is known to be harvested during summer time to extract agar used commercially, making the country among the top producers in the world.

-Agarocolloids are known to be extracted in algae belonging to the orders Gracilariales and Gelidiales with certain applications in the food and cosmetics.
-Gelling properties often differ among species, seasons, seaweed age, and substitutions between sulphate esters, among other compounds.
-Sulphate composition often dictates gel strength, while methyl esters determine gelling and elasticity.

-Utilization and Management

-In Portugal, G. sesquipedale are commonly harvested for agar since the 1960s.
-Management strategies are yet to be implemented especially among big commercial companies that should be responsible in harvesting the resource, similar to South Africa where the decrease in annual Gelidium landings show how fisher folk shifted to collecting kelp for abalone feeds instead of Gelidium harvesting.